MSeveri96/MANULS/README.md

 ## Preparation of the script

 The preparation of the script is minimal: the user just need to modify the step size and the number of points of the grid.
-(The step size must be constant in the calculation).
+The step size must be constant in the calculation.